Gas Fireplace Repair & Maintenance Services in DC, MD & VA

 - Old batteries: Some gas fireplaces have a battery-powered remote and receiver located behind or next to the gas logs.
 Try changing them to see if this resolves the problem.

-- Blown out pilot light: Older gas furnaces use a continually burning pilot light to ignite the burner.
+- Blown out pilot light: Older gas fireplaces use a continually burning pilot light to ignite the burner.
 If this goes out, relight it to restore functionality.

-- Faulty gas valve: Check the firebox or the wall or floor near the fireplace for a gas valve.
+- Faulty gas valve: Check the firebox, wall, or floor near the fireplace for a gas valve.
 It must be open and in the “on” position to allow gas to flow to the fireplace.

 - Propane tank trouble: If your fireplace gets fuel from a propane tank, make sure the knob on the tank is on and delivering gas.
 If that doesn’t work, you may need to refuel the tank.

 - Gas line problems: Is this the first fire of the year?
 Make sure the gas is turned on.
-You may also need to hold down the pilot button or knob to “bleed the line.”
-This gets air bubbles out of the gas line if it hasn’t been used in months.
+You may also need to hold down the pilot button or knob to “bleed the line” to get air bubbles out of the gas line if it hasn’t been used in a while.

 Signs You Need Gas Fireplace Repair

 You know it’s time to call a gas fireplace repair company if you spot any of these signs:

 - Strange odors: If your fireplace is new, off-gassing could produce an odd smell as factory paints burn off, which is harmless.
 However, if the odor resembles rotten eggs, this could signal a dangerous natural gas leak.
 Shut off the fireplace, open the windows for ventilation, and call your utility provider, followed by a fireplace repair company.

 - Unusual noises: Beware of rumbling, roaring, grinding, or shrieking noises.
 These could signal issues with the pilot light, burner, or blower.